USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

       |           |      |       |        |                       |
       |           |      |       |        |                       |

-2. Selection sort.
+2. *Selection sort*.
 List the resulting array after each iteration of the outer loop of the selection sort algorithm.
 Indicate the number of character-to-character comparisons made for each iteration.
 Sort the following array of characters (sort into alphabetical order)
    ```
    C Q S A X B T
    ```